Cheapest rolling electricity tariff in the UK (no fixed end date)

 Does the Ofgem price cap mean I’ll always be on the cheapest rate?

 No. The price cap limits the level of charges on certain default tariffs (including many SVTs) for a “typical” customer, but it isn’t a guarantee you’re on the best deal.
-Many households can still find a cheaper tariff by comparing—especially if they can pay by Direct Debit and have a compatible meter.
+With the cap rising to £1,862 from 1 July 2026, many households can still find a cheaper tariff by comparing—especially if they can pay by Direct Debit and have a compatible meter.

 How quickly can prices change on a rolling tariff?